mpeeples2008/ArchNetSci/_book/06-spatial-networks.md

 A coordinate reference system (CRS) is a formal definition of how spatial points relate to the surface of the globe.
 CRS typically fall into two categories: geographic coordinate systems and projected coordinate systems.
 The most common geographic coordinate system is the latitude/longitude system which describes locations on the surface of the Earth in terms of angular coordinates from the Prime Meridian and Equator.
 A projected data set refers to the process through which map makers take a spherical Earth and create a flat map.
 Projections distort and move the area, distance, and shape to varying degrees and provide xy location coordinates in linear units.
 The advantages and disadvantages of these systems are beyond the scope of this document but it is important to note that R often requires us to defined our coordinate reference system when working with spatial data.

 In the code below and in several other sections of the book you have seen function calls that include an argument called `crs`.
-This is the coordinate reference system object used by R which provides a numeric code denoting the CRS used by a given dataset.
+This is the coordinate reference system object used by R which provides a numeric code denoting the CRS used by a given data set.
 Just like we take external .csv data and covert them into network objects R understands, we need to import spatial data and convert to an object R recognizes.
 We do this in the `sf` package using the `st_as_sf` function.

 To use this function you take a data frame which includes location xy information, you use the `coords` argument to specify which fields are the x and y coordinates, and then use the `crs` code to specify the coordinate reference system used.
 In this example we use code `4326` which refers to the WGS84 World Geodetic System of geographic coordinates.
 [See this website](https://epsg.io/) to look up many common `crs` code options.